DavidUdell/sparse_circuit_discovery/README.md

 ### Notes:
 - A highly interpretable sparse autoencoder will have an L^0 value of 10-100 at convergence.
-Manually tune the `LAMBDA_L1` and `LEARNING_RATE` training h  yperparameters to get this L^0.
+Manually tune the `LAMBDA_L1` and `LEARNING_RATE` training hyperparameters to get this L^0.

 - Small models like Pythia 70M should be run with `LARGE_MODEL_MODE: False`.
   This solves device issues with `accelerate` on too-small models.